 Please note that Sabrina specializes in working with teens ages twelve and up.
-Contact us if you would like to be added to her waitlist.
+She also has specialized training in working with individuals who might be transgender and non-binary.

 Sid the Xolo

-Sid turned three this past August 2020 and he loves children, animals, people, and leaves that blow in the wind.
+Sid will be turning four this upcoming August and he loves children, animals, people, and leaves that blow in the wind.